- Richard Evans

 Richard Evans has more than twenty five years experience as a BBC journalist.
 A former BBC Radio Five Live, Newsbeat and Radio Four presenter, he has reported at home and abroad for BBC radio and TV programmes.
 His professional experience ranges from local newspaper and radio reporting to interviewing prime ministers, making documentaries, presenting panel shows and training BBC journalists.

-He has a diploma in journalism from City University, an NCTJ Diploma and an MA in Learning and Teaching in Higher Education and is a fellow of the Higher Education Academy.
+He has a postgraduate diploma in journalism from City University, an NCTJ Diploma and an MA in Learning and Teaching in Higher Education.
+He is a fellow of the Higher Education Academy.

 - MA, London Metropolitan University, United Kingdom, Jan 2009 – Jan 2013